terminator2k2/Pocket-NeoGeo-Json-Maker/README.md

 It will also place the game.json files in the \Assets\ng\Mazamars312.NeoGeo folder.

-No other files or folders are worked in.
+No other files or folders are worked in and any custom json files you have should be intact.
 Once complete you can delete PocketNeo.py